bgando/object-exercises/README.md

 Let's go over some concepts:

 - What are the different ways you can add properties and values to objects?
-- Which of these methods would you use you wanted to add a property to an object that had a weird symbol (think '&')?
+- Which of these methods would you use if you wanted to add a property to an object that had a weird symbol (think '&')?
 - What about if the property is a variable, how does that change the syntax?

 ##### Loops